CC-KEH/FastTaps/README.md

-# Puzzles: A Minimalistic Game Collection 🎮
+# FastTaps: A Minimalistic Game Collection 🎮

 [![Demo Video](https://img.youtube.com/vi/oPxjWnPXs1Q/0.jpg)](https://youtube.com/shorts/oPxjWnPXs1Q?si=vPMOOwRVixMdMfkb)

-**Puzzles** is a collection of three classic games — **2048**, **ColorSwitch**, and **AA** — brought to life with a clean, minimalistic design.
+**FastTaps** is a collection of three classic games — **2048**, **ColorSwitch**, and **AA** — brought to life with a clean, minimalistic design.
 Built using Unity2D, this collection provides an immersive and smooth gaming experience for casual players.

 ---